alexanderguzhva/smalltopk/article/main5.md

 Sorting networks are well suitable for sorting a small array of values or key-value pairs.
 On a hardware level, the corresponding assembly code is completely branchless sequence of instructions of a certain length, which is dependent on the structure of the sorting network and is independent from values in the input data.

 A sorting network can operate on SIMD registers as well.
 * Either, for sorting lanes of a single SIMD register using `permute` operation (`permutexvar` for AVX512 or `svtbl` for ARM SVE).
 For example, the sorting network for 6 fp32 scalar inputs provided above can be implemented using 5 SIMD `permute` + 5 SIMD `min` operations + 5 SIMD `max` operations, given that the length of a SIMD register is at least 6.
 One can easily find related articles about `permute` + sorting network array sorting on the Internet.
+Some good code can be found in Intel's [x86-simd-sort](https://github.com/intel/x86-simd-sort) library.
 * Or, for sorting independent arrays, the number of ones is defined by a length of a SIMD register.
 For example, it is possible to sort 16 independent fp32 arrays of size 6 by using 6 AVX512 ZMM registers, and the implementation takes 12 SIMD `min` + 12 SIMD `max` operations.

 ### Using sorting networks